-While cumulative layering is the standard approach for layered multicast schemes, noncumulative layering is also possible and advantages of such an approach are discussed in [4].
-Dynamic layering can emulate a noncumulative layering scheme or, indeed, an arbitrary static layering scheme as follows.
-If the arbitrary static layering scheme consisting of l layers, then we will emulate it with a dynamic scheme consisting of $s\ell$ layers, where s is as defined above.
-We will use s dynamic layers to emulate each static layer, cycling through those s dynamic layers so that only one is transmitting data during any time slot, and the transmission rate on the dynamic layer is the rate of the static layer (when it is not zero).
-Using s layers for each static layer allows receivers to leave a static layer without delay by leaving the appropriate dynamic layer; to remain subscribed to a layer, a receiver must repeatedly join the transmitting dynamic layer.
+Our results are not specific to cumulative layering approaches.
+An arbitrary static layering scheme consisting of l layers can be emulated by a dynamic scheme with $s\ell$ layers, where s is as defined above.
+The idea is to use s dynamic layers to emulate each static layer; we cycle through those s dynamic layers so that only one is transmitting data during any time slot, and the transmission rate on the dynamic layer is the rate of the static layer (when it is not 0).
+Possible advantages of using non-cumulative layering schemes are discussed in [2].

-IV.
-FAIR-LAYERED INCREASE/DECREASE (FLID)
+4. FAIR LAYERED INCREASE/DECREASE

-FLID is a protocol that is used to allow receivers to increase and decrease their reception rates based on congestion conditions in a manner that is similar to the TCP-friendliness equations for a TCP flow with a fixed RTT value.
-FLID can either be implemented on top of DL or on top of a static layering scheme (preferably in an environment where leave operations do not incur large latency).
+Fair Layered Increase/Decrease (FLID) is a protocol that is used to allow receivers to increase and decrease their reception rates based on congestion conditions so that the average throughput is similar to a TCP flow with a fixed RTT value, experiencing the same loss rate.
+FLID can either be implemented on top of DL, or on top of a static layering scheme (preferably in an environment where leave operations do not incur large latency).

-FLID is akin to RLC [18] in several ways.
+FLID is akin to RLC [16] in many ways.
 The server places signals into packets that completely dictate the behavior of receivers with regards to joining and leaving layers.
 This property helps to coordinate the behavior of receivers behind bottleneck links.
 Like RLC, there is no feedback from receivers to the server, and different receivers may join different numbers of layers depending on the different network conditions on the paths between the server and the receivers.
 These properties make FLID scalable to an unlimited number of receivers.
 In particular, receivers with slower bandwidth connections to the server do not slow down receivers with faster connections.

 We introduce the FLID congestion control algorithm in three parts.
 First, we discuss the methods we employ to set the rates of the different layers.
-Next, we present the actual rules for adding and dropping layers and, finally, we discuss how to set the increase signals at the server.
+Next we present the actual rules for adding and dropping layers, and finally, we discuss how to set the increase signals at the server.

-A. Rates on the Different Layers
+4.1 Rates on the different layers

 FLID uses a cumulative layered scheme on l layers.
 When a receiver subscribes to a set of layers $0, 1, \ldots, i$, where $i \leq \ell - 1$, we call i the subscription level, or simply the level of the receiver.
-Generally, the first layer is called the base layer, which in our case will be a static layer.
+Generally the first layer is called the base layer, which in our case will be a static layer.
 To start receiving traffic for a multicast session, the host joins the base layer.

-As before, r_i is the rate, in packets per second, for layer i, and $R_i = \sum{j=0}^{i} r_i$ is the cumulative rate, in packets per second, for layers zero through i, i.e., the reception rate for a receiver with a subscription level i.
+As before, r_i is the rate, in packets per second, for layer i and $R_i = \sum{j=0}^{i} r_i$ is the cumulative rate, in packets per second, for layers 0 through i, i.e., the reception rate for a receiver with a subscription level i.

 There are a variety of methods for choosing the different rates for the l different layers.
-Some examples of schemes include the following:
+Some examples of schemes include: